 The 1891 census on Ancestry.co.uk shows that the Jenkins family was living at Hirnant Rectory, Hirnant, Montgomeryshire.
 The household consisted of Head, John Jenkins 40, (born in Cardigan) Rector of Hirnant.
 His wife Lucy Mary Menlove 38, born in Montgomery was the only daughter of Thomas and Jane Menlove who lived in Llandysillio Montgomeryshire.
 She came from a family of farmers and land owners and her father describes himself on the 1881 census for Wales, as a Gentleman with an income from land.
 Their children were Lucy Rebecca Dormer 9, Edward Rupert Menlove 6, Alethea Janetta Lloyd 5.
 Also living at this address was Jane Menlove 71 listed as Mother in Law, 71 years old, Widow, (living on own means.)
 There were also two servants,(a housemaid and a cook.)

-Ten years on we find that the family were still living in Hirnant Rectory.
-John Menlove 51, Lucy Mary 49, Lucy Rebecca Dormer 19, and a servant named Mary Elin Roberts age 18.
-Edward Rupert Menlove Jenkins is shown on the 1901 census to be attending St Oswalds College, Ellesmere as a Boarder Pupil, he was 16 years of age.
+Ten years on we find that the family was still living in Hirnant Rectory.
+John Menlove was 51, Lucy Mary 49, Lucy Rebecca Dormer 19, and a servant named Mary Elin Roberts age 18.
+Edward Rupert Menlove Jenkins was shown on the 1901 census to be attending St Oswalds College, Ellesmere as a Boarder Pupil, he was 16 years of age.

 The England & Wales, National Probate Register (Index of Wills and Administration) show that Lucy Mary Menlove Jenkins (wife of the Reverend John Jenkins Menlove) died 14 August 1910.